peilingjiang/blog-jpl/content/posts/machine-learning-for-the-arts/two-tales-of-one-city.md

 The conflict of two different systems has never been as prominent and breathtaking as the ongoing Hong Kong incident.
 Outside of the city once regarded as one of the most important economic centers in the world, however, two extremely distinct tales covering the story can be found on the borderless Internet.
 Press from the western world states it as a prodemocracy protest against communist China, fight for freedom, and the enforcement Hong Kong police is applying to peaceful protesters is illegal and improper.
 Press from China states it as a riot backed up by western countries, and police is respectful for protecting Hong Kong people from the violent thug.

-I'm curious how meta narrative over the press can form the reports into one stream of information.
-And in this project, I'll train different models based on different sets of news from "western world" and China, and if any, see how contradictory they could be.
+I'm curious how meta narrative over the press can form and constrain the reports into one stream of information.
+And in this project, I'll train different models based on different sets of news from "western world" and China, and if any, see how contradictory and bias both of them could be - when learning just from one information source.

 ## Data Collecting